Walt Disney's Errors and Ambiguities

 out what was going on in Walt Disney's life in the early 1950s,

 when he was struggling to give shape to his ideas for Disneyland.

 The park was Walt's private project at first, and the Disney Archiveswhose

 files from the period don't cover "personal" mattersare

-of limited help in tracing what was going on.
+of limited help.
 Gabler unfortunately

 chooses at times to mask an unavoidable vagueness with a pretense

 of certainty, as on this page, whose source notes are much thinner